 TAIPEI (Taiwan News)－Singapore’s Protection from Online Falsehoods and Manipulation Act (POFMA) Office directed Facebook to put up a correction notice on a State Times Review (STR) post.

-STR editor Alex Tan Zhi-xiang (陳智祥) had previously claimed that a politician was arrested and charged for “fabricating fake news," on Thursday (Nov.
+STR, whose editor is Alex Tan Zhi-xiang (陳智祥), had previously claimed that the person who exposed a politician's religious affiliations was arrested and charged for “fabricating fake news," on Thursday (Nov.
 28), according to the Government of Singapore.
 However, Tan responded in a Facebook post by saying that he is now an Australian and no Australian authority had ordered a correction and so he would not make one.

 The POFMA Office had initiated an investigation against Tan for his failure to comply with the correction notice.
 Tan had reposted the offending article on Twitter, Google Docs, and LinkedIn, daring the POFMA Office to issue further correction notices.